RetroCharting

 Buying Guide & Authenticity

-Is Super Kick Off Rare?
+Is Super Kick Off a rare game?

 Super Kick Off is a football game for the Sega Mega Drive, Sega Master System and Sega Game Gear, released exclusively in Europe and Brazil.
 It is considered by many to be the watered-down version of Kick Off 2, previously released for the Commodore Amiga (and ported to the Amstrad CPC, Atari ST and Commodore 64).
 Kick Off 2 was originally programmed by Dino Dini for Anco Games, with the console adaptions being handled by Tiertex.
 From a franchise perspective, Super Kick Off would be followed by the controversial Kick Off 3: European Challenge.
 However, Dino Dini, who had no involvement in Kick Off 3 would go on to form his own company and produce the Amiga/IBM PC game Goal!, which shares similar gameplay.
 Goal! also arrived on the Mega Drive, in the updated form of Dino Dini's Soccer.